Types of Sleep Apnea

 Dangers of Sleep Apnea

-It is associated with many serious health conditions that can actually’shorten your lifespan.
-Some of the health issues commonly linked to sleep apnea include:
+Sleep apnea is associated with many severe health conditions that can shorten your lifespan.
+Some of the health issues commonly linked include:

 - Heart disease